All About Naturopathic Medicine

 What Is Naturopathic Medicine?

-Typically, the goal of naturopathy is to engage in patient-centred treatment and help you live as healthy as possible.
+Naturopathic doctors work to help you live as healthy as possible.

 Who Can Practice Naturopathic Medicine?